-Have you ever rationalized it?
-You know what we mean.
-“I’ve only worn this bra to work.
-And I sit there all day at my desk in the air conditioning.
-I didn’t even break a sweat!
+You’ve probably rationalized how often you need to wash your bras.
+And you know what we mean: “I’ve only worn this bra to work.
+I sit there all day at my desk in the air conditioning.
+And I didn’t even break a sweat!
 Surely, it’s not time to toss it in the laundry yet!”

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Exactly how often you need to wash your bras isn’t an exact science.
-But dermatologist Alok Vij, MD, says you should wash them after every two to three wears, as a general rule.
+How often you need to wash your bras isn’t an exact science.
+But dermatologist Alok Vij, MD, says that as a general rule, you should wash them after every two to three wears.

 “You can wear the same bra two days in a row, as long as you take it off for several hours in between to allow the bra to relax,” Dr. Vij says.
 “But wearing a ‘lucky’ bra day in and day out will make it lose its shape more quickly.”

 What happens if you don’t wash your bra?

 Keeping your bra healthy is all about balancing the care for the fabric with the removal of skin debris, oils and sweat.

 “All the dead skin cells, oils and sweat trapped under your bra make for a cesspool of bacteria and yeast,” Dr. Vij explains.
 “Not washing frequently enough can lead to stains and persistent odors on the bra — as well as skin irritation, rashes or local skin infections from yeast or bacteria.”

 The best way to wash your bra